“AI tools built for your WordPress site”

 |---|---|

-| Very strong ecosystem; official AI features directly in WordPress instead of external copy-pasting; AI Website Builder for a quick start; MCP for agentic work; plugin installation on all paid WordPress.com plans including access to 50,000+ plugins; for Enterprise, there is a separate offering with WordPress VIP.
-Many plugins are available in the store free of charge for all kinds of applications.
-A WordPress website can theoretically be scaled extremely high. | No “out-of-the-box” AI tool for pure chat/prompt use, but tied to website workflows; AI availability depends on the plan and setup; the full WordPress.com AI Assistant works best with block themes, while with Classic Themes it does not appear in the editor; WordPress.org, WordPress.com, Jetpack, and VIP are commercially/functionally separate; on WordPress.com, policies against spam or machine-generated content also apply. |
+| Very robust ecosystem; official AI features built directly into WordPress instead of external copy-and-paste; AI Website Builder for a quick start; MCP for agency workflows; Plugin installation included on all paid WordPress.com plans, with access to 50,000+ plugins; for enterprise users, there is a separate offering called WordPress VIP.
+Many plugins are available for free in the store for any application.
+A WordPress website can, in theory, be scaled extremely high. | This is not an “out-of-the-box” AI tool designed solely for chat or prompt use, but rather one tied to website workflows; AI availability depends on the plan and setup; the full WordPress.com AI Assistant works best with block themes; with Classic themes, it does not appear in the editor; WordPress.org, WordPress.com, Jetpack, and VIP are commercially and functionally separate; WordPress.com also has policies against spam and machine-generated content. |

 Reviews